 Adopting new organization models for speed:

-In the past year, we have rapidly adopted new models in our systems.
-Like new tech systems, models who helped organizations speed up.
-It is great to see how fast we can switch apparently!
-In addition, organizations have and will continue to embrace a hybrid-remote operating model to unlock value during the crisis and beyond.
+In the past years, many organizations adopted new models in their systems.
+Such as new tech systems and models who helped organizations speed up.
+It is great to see how fast they can switch apparently!
+In addition, organizations have and will continue embracing a hybrid-remote operating model to unlock value during crises and beyond.

 An increased shift toward organizing for the future:

 Who are we?
 How do we operate?
 How do we grow?
-These are three pressing questions leaders are asking as they prepare their organizations for the first true information revolution.
+Leaders are asking these three pressing questions as they prepare their organizations for the first true information revolution.
 The winners of this paradigm shift will be distinguished by their flexible operating models based around networks of teams, unprecedented industry collaboration, and more human companies defined by purpose.

 Do you need help with your change & transformation challenges?

 SPRING TODAY provides the Change & Transformation experts who speak the language of the organization and understand the challenges and complexity of the context.
 They connect, create movement and set a route to “the organization of tomorrow!’’